 Made with waterproof, bonded backing, these mats will not let snowmelt, road salts, or deicing fluids reach your floor.
 The material is made of 50% recycled fabric that can hold up to 5 times its weight in liquids.

 You can clean these mats with a vacuum once dry or use a wet vac on them when wet.
 You can also drag them onto your driveway and hose them down with soap and water if needed.

 They can be mopped dry or use a wet vac to remove water and debris.
 A squeegee does not work as well due to the raised ribs on the surface.
 A broom is a better choice.

 Made of polyvinyl, they are available in a variety of sizes from 7.4’x14’ to 10’x24’ and come in a standard 55 mil or commercial 75 mil thickness.
-The ribs create an added non-slip benefit as well.
+The ribs help to create an added non-slip benefit as well.
 You can purchase them at the best price with free shipping here from Amazon.